-Residential properties that don't have access to a municipal sewer system must rely on a septic tank for waste removal.
+- Residential properties that don't have access to a municipal sewer system must rely on a septic tank for waste removal.
 Selecting the right location for a new septic tank is critical to the ongoing success of the tank itself.
+If you are in the process of installing a new residential septic tank, here are three tips that you can use to help identify the perfect location for your new tank.

 - Your septic tank should be emptied and inspected roughly every three years.
 As your septic tank starts to fill up, you may notice some issues with how your plumbing is working.
 Sometimes the toilet will have air bubbles when flushing if the tank is getting full.
 You may notice that your drains are moving slowly or that there is an odor coming from your drains.
 If you have abnormally bright green grass in your yard, this can be caused by a leach field that is not removing wastewater from your home successfully.